 Here in Great Chishill, our church, St Swithun’s, has 5 bells mounted in its tower.
 Four of these bells were made in 1686, and the 5th in 1841.
 We don’t know much about the history of the bells, whether they have always hung in this church or whether they rang somewhere else first, but we can be fairly certain that they have been ringing out in celebration for at least 300 years.
 We do know that they fell into disrepair in the 1970s but the village elected to have them renovated as a Millennium project and they have been rung regularly ever since.

 The restoration that was done for the millennium, was in fact the minimum that needed doing to get them ringable to celebrate the millennium.
-They have been rung regularly, on practice night (Wednesday) nearly every week, on Sunday mornings before church services, at weddings and for the last four years at midnight to ring in the new year.
+They have been rung regularly, on practice night (Wednesday) nearly every week, on Sunday mornings before church services, at weddings and it is now a well established tradition to ring in the new year at midnight on New Years Eve.
 However, they are difficult to ring for a variety of reasons, not least of which is because they are ‘odd struck’ which means that the clapper doesn’t catch up with the bell at the same time on the two different pulls on the rope.
 On top of that, the bells are mounted in a wooden frame which was made at about the same time as the bells, and it is believed that this frame was made out of recycled wood then – so goodness knows how old the wood for the frame is!
 There is nothing wrong with the frame being so old, it is safe, but it ‘gives’ and moves about a bit which has an effect on the timings.

-We have had several surveys done recently, and they have all concluded that in order to put the problems right, and to keep the bells of St Swithun’s going, we need to spend at least £23,000 to have them rehung, and a further £20,000 if the frame is replaced with a galvanised steel frame.
+We have had several surveys done recently, and they have all concluded that in order to put the problems right, and to keep the bells of St Swithun’s going, we need to spend at least £38,000 to have them rehung, and a further £20,000 if the frame is replaced with a galvanised steel frame.
 This option incidentally would give us the chance to ‘augment’ the tower to 6 bells.
 We have built up a restoration fund, and can apply for grants, but we really need some donations to move the work on.
-There are all sorts of ways of raising money, but one way of raising significant amounts is to have the bells dedicated to individuals, quite often ‘in memoriam’.
+A new bell could be funded by a benefactor having the bell dedicated to them.
 There is quite a history of this, it is not at all unusual to find bells in churches that are hundreds of years old, with the names of benefactors cast into them.

 My wife Sue and I started to learn to ring bells shortly after we came to Great Chishill at the end of 2006.
 We had seen the sign at the church saying that new people would be welcome, and we thought it would be a good way to meet people and become involved in village life.
 How right that proved to be!
 We had no previous knowledge about bell ringing, and if asked, we probably would have thought, like most people, that ringing the bells was just a matter of tugging on a rope to make the bell ring.
 We were to very soon find out that that is not the case at all.
 In fact, just getting the bell to ring is quite a skill, and getting it to ring at the right time proved to be near impossible for us for the first 3 months or so of learning!